xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

 You are allowed to use ChatGPT or any other generative AI tools to help generate code for this assignment.
 Make sure you understand the code and can explain how it works.
 In fact, the purpose of this assigment is for you to develop skills in using generativeAI tools to build software.
 You are encouraged to use these tools to help you complete the assignment.

 ### Assignment Requirements
 Your task is to implement at least two additional servers that provide the same RESTful functionality.
 Each server should be placed under `src/servers/<language-server>/`.
-You may choose any programming languages you are comfortable with (e.g., Java, C#, Ruby, Go, etc.).
+You may choose any programming languages you are comfortable with (e.g., Java, C#, Ruby, Go, etc.).  *Note:* you cannot choose Javascript as one of the other languages.

 For each server:
 - **Directory Structure**: Place each server in a separate directory under `src/servers/`.
 For example, `src/servers/erlang-server/` or `src/servers/java-server/`.